Curriculum Overview

 Engineering Cambridge Technical Level 3 (Extended Certificate) OCR

-English Language A Level AQA
+English Language and Literature A Level - YR12 OCR

-English Language and Literature A Level AQA
+English Language and Literature A Level - YR13 AQA

-English Literature A Level AQA
+English Literature A Level EDEXCEL

 Extended Project AS Level EDEXCEL